conan-io/docs/reference/commands/misc/profile.rst

 .. code-block:: bash

    positional arguments:
-	  {list,show,new,update,remove}
+     {list,show,new,update,get,remove}
                            sub-command help
        list                list current profiles
        show                show the values defined for a profile.
 Can be a path (relative or absolute) to a profile file in any location.
        new                 Creates a new empty profile
        update              Update a profile
+       get                 Get a profile key
        remove              Remove a profile key

+   optional arguments:
+     -h, --help            show this help message and exit

 **Examples**